Get Your Students Talking Online

 VoiceThread

-VoiceThread transforms traditional media into collaborative spaces with video-, voice- and text-based commenting.
-Once instructors and students create a VoiceThread with a series of images, video, documents, and other media types, they can comment on those to create discussions or audio narration.
-Some common uses include interactive recorded lectures, an alternative to discussion forums, student presentations and more.
-Presentations and discussions can be graded or ungraded experiences.
+VoiceThread transforms media into collaborative, interactive spaces where students and instructors can comment using video, audio, or text.
+A VoiceThread begins with a series of images, videos, documents, or other media, and participants add comments directly to create discussion or narration around the content.
+Common uses include interactive recorded lectures, alternatives to text-based discussion forums, student presentations, and more.
+VoiceThread activities can be set up as graded assignments or used as ungraded engagement opportunities.
 Learn more at DELTA’s VoiceThread overview.

 Q: Why did you select VoiceThread for your course, and how do you use it?